 We are fortunate to have a bright, spacious and large library for our students and staff.
 It houses an excellent collection including up to date digital resources that assist student learning.

-Our library is managed by our Librarian/Technician whom is supported by our Grade 6 Student Library Leaders.
+Our library is managed by our Librarian/Technician whom is supported by our Year 6 Student Library Leaders.
 These leaders are students with a love of reading and have been selected to be ambassadors of the library.
 With guidance and support, students are empowered with a range of responsibilities that promote the importance of reading and the function of a library.

 Our students have access to the library during their class session and during selected lunchtime sessions.
 They are able to access a wide variety of Fiction and Non-Fiction books with many of these being the most up to date books from the Children’s book council of Australia.
 We have a large collection of Lexile Literacy Pro readers to ensure children continue to enjoy reading that is relevant to their ability as well as their particular interest.
 We utilise the Wheelers eplatform which boasts a huge collection of ebooks enabling students to access our eLibrary anywhere, anytime, on multiple devices.
 Our students learn to value the library as an important learning tool.
 Library computers are equipped with various research and inquiry databases.
 Most importantly, our students foster a love of reading by having regular access to a welcoming and peaceful environment.